jinbora0720/starter-academic2/content/project/bmc/index.md

 * Tackle sparsity of the ToxCast data using hierarchical framework.
 * Enable prediction for non-tested chemical’s activity.
 * Broaden the definition of activity including heteroscedasticity.
-* To appear in *Journal of the Royal Statistical Science: Series C*.
+* Published in *Journal of the Royal Statistical Science: Series C*.